Alessandro Valignano: Success of seminary reforms

 Despite their great idealism, it is unclear how successful Valignano's seminary reforms really were.
 They certainly stimulated Japanese converts to join the Society; in the decade after Valignano's first visit, some sixty native Japanese joined the Jesuits as novices.
 But there were problems too.
 Few Buddhist monks were forced to live under a rule of strict poverty as the Jesuits enforced it, and because gift-giving was such an important part of Japanese social relations, the inability of the novices to accept these gifts undoubtedly helped to alienate them from their families.

-In addition, the Ignatian mode of spirituality, with its emphasis on confession and examination of conscience struck the seminarians as terribly improper.
+In addition, the Ignatian mode of spirituality, with its emphasis on confession and examination of conscience was new for them.
 Valignano, Cabral, and others had often noted how Japanese culture stressed the suppression and concealment of emotion.
 This problem was exacerbated by the inability of most of the Jesuits to fluently speak or understand the language.
 Revealing all of one's secret thoughts to another, through an interpreter, was seen as a serious violation of social customs.

-Lastly, but even more fundamentally, Japanese culture did not and does not view religious life as totally separate from secular life in the sense that the Jesuits understood it.
+Lastly, but even more fundamentally, Japanese culture did not and does not view religious life as totally separate from secular life.
 Within most Buddhist communities it is common, if not expected, that young men and women spend some time in seclusion as a monk or nun for a few years or months.
-It was no dishonor for a monk to take vows for a limited period of time and then return to his normal occupation, while the counter-Reformation era Roman Church, with its emphasis on vocation and eternal priesthood, could scarcely have been more different.
+It was no dishonor for a monk to take vows for a limited period of time and then return to his normal occupation.